RaminHAL9001/haskell-exercises/README.md

 * https://hackage.haskell.org/package/base-4.12.0.0/docs/Data-Char.html

 We will use the `ghc --make` command to build our program.
-Please create a new Haskell source file `Calc.hs`.
+Please create a new Haskell source file `Calculator.hs`.

 We will be making use of the standard character predicates module `Data.Char`.

-Open `Calc.hs` in your editor declare it to be our Main program, and import the `Data.Char` library
+Open `Calculator.hs` in your editor declare it to be our Main program, and import the `Data.Char` library

 ``` haskell
 module Main where